-- Create a place and an environment for long-term relationships and partnerships to be built among those in attendance, in order to break through the isolation and competition that are often found in the Church; isolation and competition which are hindering the growth of the Church and the transformation of leaders
+- Create an environment for long-term relationships and partnerships to be built among the community, in order to break through the isolation and competition that are often found in the Church

-- Embody through the Global Summit, the principle: Learning without relationships = Information.
+- Embody the principle through the Global Summit: Learning without relationships = Information.
 Learning with relationships = Transformation

 Why We Do The Summit

 The church is driven by the Great Commission to make disciples.
 For many years the Christian West has taken it upon itself to teach the world about the gospel.
-Lately, the church in the United States has been particularly diligent to bring church leaders from around the world to the states to be taught in our colleges and seminaries.
-However, the trend in the US is that mainline denominations are on the decline.
+Lately, the church in the United States has been particularly diligent in bringing church leaders from around the world to the states in order to be taught in our colleges and seminaries.
+The trend in the US, however, is that mainline denominations are on the decline.

-While the church in the US is on the decline, the population in the US is growing rapidly through migration.
-As of 2010 the US had the largest number of international migrants, more than the next 5 countries combined.
-Within this migrant population is a surprising number of Christians.
-According to Pew Research, 74% of an estimated 42,810,000 immigrants to the US are Christian.
+While the US church is on the decline, the population is growing rapidly due to migration.
+Since 2010, the US has had the largest number of international migrants (more than the next 5 countries combined).
+Within this migrant population was a surprising number of Christians.
+According to Pew Research, 74% of an estimated 42,810,000 immigrants to the US were Christian.

-These issues are especially apparent in California.
-A full one fourth of the US international migrant population is coming to California, making the migrant population of California larger than any country in the world, with the exception of the United States.
-Statistical trends show that the Latino population has already achieved plurality with the white/non-Latino population and within the next few years the Latino population will become the majority, due in large part to immigration.
+These issues are prominently apparent in California.
+One fourth of the US international migrant population is coming to California, making the migrant population of California larger than any country in the world (with the exception of the United States).
+Statistical trends show that the Latino population has already achieved plurality with the white/non-Latino population.
+Within the next few years the Latino population will become the majority, due in large part to immigration.

-Given the current state of Christianity in the United States, the goal of the Concordia University Irvine Great Commission Summit is to bring Christian leaders from around the globe to teach us about what God is doing outside North America and to better understand how it will impact our ministry here.
+Given the current state of Christianity in the United States, the goal of the Concordia University Irvine Great Commission Summit is to bring Christian leaders from around the globe to teach us about God's work outside the North American region.
+If this is possible, then we can better understand how it will impact our ministry here.